thommy86/hitster-card-generator/README.md

 ## Printing Instructions

-1. Print the PDF double-sided (flip on short edge)
+1. Print the PDF double-sided (flip on long edge)
 2. Cut along the gaps (2mm spacing between cards)
 3. Each card should be 5cm x 5cm